 Unless we specify otherwise in the related prospectus supplement, we will publish the class factor for each class of certificates with series trust assets consisting of securities issued by Fannie Mae on or about the 11th calendar day of each month.
-We will publish the class factor for each class of certificates with series trust assets consisting of securities issued under a Ginnie Mae program or other securities issued by an issuer other than Fannie Mae on or before each monthly distribution date.
-If you multiply the applicable class factor by the original principal balance (or notional principal balance) of a class of certificates, you will obtain the outstanding principal balance (or notional principal balance) of that class after giving effect to any principal payment to be made on the distribution date in that month.
+We will publish the class factor for each class of certificates with series trust assets consisting of securities issued by Ginnie Mae or securities issued by an issuer other than Fannie Mae or Ginnie Mae on or before each monthly distribution date.
+Except in the case of classes of retail certificates, if you multiply the applicable class factor by the original principal balance (or notional principal balance) of a class of certificates, you will obtain the outstanding principal balance (or notional principal balance) of that class after giving effect to any principal payment to be made on the distribution date in that month.